 With Power BI Publish to web, you can embed interactive Power BI visualizations online, in blog posts, web sites, emails, or social media.
 Visio Visual supports Publish to web from Power BI functionality.
 To do this, the Visio file being embedded should have guest access, which enables web users without the need to authenticate themselves.
 Copy the anonymous sharing or guest access URL for the Visio file by going to OneDrive for Business or SharePoint Online, and clicking Share for the Visio file.
 Now paste this URL into the Enter file URL to open Visio diagram text box on the Power BI report canvas (see Stage 5: Insert your Visio diagram into your Power BI report) and follow the rest of the steps.

-Improving the page load time of Visio Visual
+Improving the page load time and supporting complex diagrams

 Add shapes requiring Power BI data mapping to # layers in large Visio files